-Advice 2: If an A-players turns out to be a B-player: part (always in an elegant way).
+Advice 2: If an A-players turns out to be a B-player: say farewell (always in an elegant way).

 You can have a team of four A-players that deliver poor results, because the teamwork is poor.
 The composition of the team is critical.
 Creating an A-team is not easy.
 The ideal team consists of people who work very well together and who are complementary at the same time.
 Team selection and team composition is an under developed area in HR, recruitment and selection are generally targeted at individuals.